p-martinho/Enumeration/README.md

 - The minimum versions supported are:
   - .NET SDK: >= 8.0.100
   - MSBuild/Visual Studio: >= 17.8.
 - It does not work for `abstract` classes.
-In the example provided in [Enumeration with behavior](#enumeration-with-behaviour), we use an `abstract` class and subclasses.
+In the example provided in [Enumeration with behavior](#enumeration-with-behavior), we use an `abstract` class and subclasses.
 When using the generator, you can do the same without being `abstract`, check this [sample](./samples/Enumeration.Generator.Sample/Enumerations/CommunicationTypeWithSpecificBehaviour.cs).
 - It does not support nested classes (the usage of the `EnumerationAttribute` in a nested class does not have effect).
-But, it supports nested namespaces.
+But it supports nested namespaces.

 # Disclaimer
 While the enumeration class is a good alternative to `enum` type, it is more complex and also .NET doesn't handle it as it handles `enum` (e.g. JSON des/serialization, model binding, etc.), requiring custom code.
-Please, be aware that enumeration class may not fit your needs.
+Please be aware that enumeration class may not fit your needs.

 # References